jamesscottbrown/sbml-diff/README.md

 ## Installation

-sbml-diff is written in Python 2 (in the future, it is planned to also become compatible with Python 3), and depends on the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) library ([installation instructions](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup)).
+sbml-diff is written in Python 2 (in the future, it is planned to also become compatible with Python 3), and depends on the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) library ([installation instructions](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup)), [with the lxml parser](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-a-parser).

 Download or ``git clone`` the code, ``cd`` into the directory, and install using ``python setup.py install``.